Mount Emblem Cemetery: Current developments

 Land to the south of the cemetery grounds, once thought to be used for expansion, was sold in 2005 for the construction of a factory.
 Around the same time, the association hired landscape architects to rebuild the deteriorating shores of the creek and Lake Emblem.
 New trees have also been planted throughout the land.

 Over the years, the windmill fell victim to "tail-winding," where the wind blows against the back of the mill, causing great damage to the sails and cap.
-New, smaller, light-weight sails have been bolted to the mill's cap, designed to allow the wind to pass through (rather than turn) the mill; however, the deteriorating structure was closed to the public in the early 1990s.
+New, smaller, lightweight sails have been bolted to the mill's cap, designed to allow the wind to pass through (rather than turn) the mill; however, the deteriorating structure was closed to the public in the early 1990s.

 In April 2015, major renovations to the windmill began.
 Though not restored to operating condition, worked replaced the rotting shingles, stage, beams, and floorboards.
 Workers also demolished the north and east wings to strengthen the foundation and stone base of the tower.
 Renovations completed in October 2015 and the mill was rededicated on November 7, 2015.